 Defensive Driving Approach

-- Avoid sudden lane changes: Maintain smooth movement
+- Avoid sudden lane changes: Maintain smooth movement.

 Practicing defensive driving in the rain helps reduce risks.